kalkisharma/PSU_MAV/README.md

 # PSU_MAV
-Software for the control of an autonomous micro-aerial vehicle with the implementation of ROS.
+Software for the control of an autonmous micro-aerial vehicle (MAV).
-Next line.